Saved by design

-In a new working paper “Save(d) by Design,” scientists from Carnegie Mellon University, City, University of London and UCLA1 published results from a pioneering field study that involved more than 8,500 employees across 500 workplace retirement plans.
-The workers, who were auto-enrolling into their employer-sponsored 401(k) plan, visited their respective enrollment websites to either confirm, decline or make personal adjustments to their savings selection.
-Let’s take a closer look at how we got there.
+In the working paper “Save(d) by Design,” researchers from Carnegie Mellon University, City, University of London and UCLA1 published results from a pioneering field study that involved more than 8,500 employees across 500 workplace retirement plans.
+The workers, who were scheduled to be auto-enrolled into their employer-sponsored 401(k) plan, visited their respective enrollment websites to either confirm, decline or make personal adjustments to their savings selection.

-2) Simplifying and standardizing the language associated with the enrollment options; and
+- Simplifying and standardizing the language of the enrollment options; and

 - Greater enrollment personalization: The number of employees who personalized their enrollment increased by 15 percent.
 Among those who personalized, the average contribution rate was 7.8 percent, compared to 3.4 percent for those who accepted auto-enrollment.